 That’s why getting an international SIM card and cell phone before traveling is imperative.
 Instead of trying to change your smartphone habits (like updating a Facebook status, sending a photo, or having long calls every night with your mother), get an international SIM and cell to make your trip all the more enjoyable.

-Here are three things every parent should think about before travelling with the family.
+Here are three things every parent should think about before traveling with smartphones.

 - Travelers need an unlocked phone and an international SIM card (or microSIM card for iPhones) to get the best rates on calls and data while abroad.
 Learn the simple steps for getting the phone/ SIM combination to ensure you’re not wasting a single dime while on vacation.

 - Regardless of what their parents tell them, kids will most likely tweet, upload photos, and update their Facebook statuses using their smartphones.
 I’ve seen it many times, and have dealt with my share of parents suffering from bill shock.
 The easiest way to avoid a financial disaster is to put kid-friendly international phones in your kids’ hands before you take flight.